 - Click your username in the upper right (or the small person icon in the bottom left)

 - Select "Dashboard" to open your settings

-- WGT recommends using OBS (Open Broadcast Software) for streaming WGT to Twitch
+- WGT recommends Twitch Studio or OBS (Open Broadcast Software)

 - Open "Settings" by clicking the Settings button in the bottom right, or selecting from the top toolbar

 - Encoding: make sure that both boxes "Use CBR" and "Enable CBR Padding" are checked